 No, not by a long shot!
 And in another dozen years when the American revolution against the British begins, he proves it.

 Tension between the Colonies and England had been brewing for decades.

 By the 1760s, Massachusetts Bay Colony buzzed with talk about resistance.

 And in Boston, Sam Adams and other agitators inflamed patriotic feelings with their talk about revolution.

 Records from the late 1700s state that Sam Whittemore supported independence from the British.

-Why?
 Well, the reason was pretty simple.
-He wanted his children, grandchildren, and future descendents to be able to make their own laws, free from a distant king.
+He wanted his children, grandchildren, and future descendants to be able to make their own laws, free from a distant king.